vhte/jsget/README.md

 </script>
 ```

 In `window.load` example above it should not return what I expect.
-What 'write' method will return then?
+What `write()` method will return then?
 Simple.
 When using ready/load statements, you tell the script to wait until full DOM (or even more, like images) is loaded.
 If DOM is loaded and jsget is called inside a ready/load statement, it will get the latest &lt;script&gt; written in your HTML document.
 Maybe this ready/load script could be your last &lt;script&gt; tag inside document. **Avoid it**.